Évora

 Interoperable, modular and interconnected city ecosystem

-This solution cover not only the monitoring needs of the demonstration areas at building and district-level, but also pave the way for the transition to an interconnected ecosystem that will underpin the effectiveness of the remaining transition tracks, while enabling the conception of new solutions on top of the data that will be retrieved and centralized at a city-level platform.
+This solution covers not only the monitoring needs of the demonstration areas at the building and district levels, but also paves the way for the transition to an interconnected ecosystem underpinning the effectiveness of the remaining transition tracks, while enabling the conception of new solutions on top of the data that will be retrieved and centralized at a city-level platform.

 Some Innovative Elements that are intended to be used in this solution are: